jkaupp/nord/README.md

 Acknowledgements
 ----------------

-I started building this package long ago, as part of my own personal utility packages, as I have been using the nord palettes from ArcticIce Studioes for quite some time.
+I started building this package long ago, as part of my own personal utility packages, as I have been using the nord palettes from ArcticIce Studios for quite some time.
 A few months ago, I read something on the interwebs stating that work you did that was still private was pretty much a waste, so share it openly.
 That struck a chord.
 Then I read Maelle Salmon's ["How to Develop Good R Packages (for open science)"](http://www.masalmon.eu/2017/12/11/goodrpackages/), and was introduced to `usethis`, `styler` and `goodpractice`.
 That was the catalyst for making this package.

-I drew inspiration from many color palette packages out there (`viridis`, `ochRe`, `swatches`, `wesanderson`, `RColorBrewer`), and used a lot of the functions to modernize, streamline and finally create `nord`.
+I drew inspiration from many colour palette packages out there (`viridis`, `ochRe`, `swatches`, `wesanderson`, `RColorBrewer`), and used a lot of the functions to modernize, streamline and finally create `nord`.

 Referenced Work from the Group of Seven
 ---------------------------------------

 -   Forest, Algoma by Arthur Lismer
--   Entrance to Halifax Harbor by AY Jackson
+-   Entrance to Halifax Harbour by AY Jackson
 -   Baie des Moutons by Edwin Holgate
 -   Moose Pond by Frank H Johnston
 -   A Northern Silver Mine by Franklin Carmichael